We’re now going to talk about our legal responsibilities and your rights here; so, we’re going to sound a little more formal than we normally do.

 health information includes information or an opinion about the health or a disability of an individual, the individual’s wishes about the provision of health services, or health services provided or to be provided to an individual.

-policy holder means a person who holds a health insurance policy with health.com.au; usually, the person whose name the health insurance policy with health.com.au is written.
+policy holder means a person who holds a health insurance cover with health.com.au; usually, the person whose name the health insurance cover with health.com.au is written.

 personal information means information or an opinion about an identified individual or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.
 It includes sensitive information and health information.